History of the Quran: Traditional history of the Qur'an

-Muhammad

-The Quran uses the term ummi to describe Muhammad.
-The majority of Muslim scholars interpret this word as a reference to an illiterate individual, though some modern scholars instead interpret it as a reference to those who belong to a community without a scripture.

-According to the famous Sunni collector of traditions of Muhammad, Muhammad al-Bukhari (who lived about 250 years after Muhammad), Muhammad's wife Khadija bint Khuwaylid described that the first Quranic revelation occurred when the angel Gabriel visited Muhammad and asked him to recite.
+According to the narration attributed to Muhammad's wife Khadija bint Khuwaylid by the hadith collector Bukhari, who lived 250 years after Muhammad, the story is as follows; Gabriel visited Muhammad and asked him to recite.
 Muhammad responded ma ana bīqāre'u, which could be translated into a number of ways: 'I do not read' or 'what am I to read/recite?' or 'I will not read/recite'.
 Gabriel pressed him "until all the strength went out of me; thereupon he released me and said: 'Read!'"
 This was repeated three times and upon the third, Gabriel released him and said, "Read in the name of the Sustainer who created humankind from a clot!
 Read!
 And your Sustainer is the most Beautiful."
 After this Muhammad continued to have revelations sporadically over a period of twenty-three years, until shortly before his death in 11/632.

-Muslims believe that Gabriel brought the word of God to Muhammad verbatim, and the Quran was divinely protected from any alteration or change.
+It was also reported that the experience was painful for Muhammad.
+"Never once did I receive a revelation without thinking that my soul had been torn away from me."

 The Quran emphasizes that Muhammad was required only to receive the sacred text and that he had no authority to change it.
-It is also believed that God did not make himself known through the revelations; it was his will that was revealed.

-According to tradition, Muhammad described the experience of revelation:

-At times, it was also reported that the experience was painful for Muhammad.
-For example, he had been heard saying, "Never once did I receive a revelation without thinking that my soul had been torn away from me."

 After Muhammad would receive revelations, he would later recite it to his Companions, who also memorized it or wrote it down.
-Before the Quran was commonly available in written form, speaking it from memory prevailed as the mode of teaching it to others.
 The practice of memorizing the whole Quran is still practised among Muslims.
-Millions of people have memorized the entire Quran in Arabic.
-This fact, taken in the context of 7th-century Arabia, was not an extraordinary feat.
-People of that time had a penchant for recited poetry and had developed their skills in memorization to a remarkable degree.
-Events and competitions that featured the recitation of elaborate poetry were of great interest.
+In the context of 7th-century Arabia, people had a penchant for recited poetry and competitions that featured the recitation of elaborate poetry were of great interest.